-Devon Windsor Sizzles In A Cream-Colored Bikini During Her Gateway In Saint Barthelemy
+Devon Windsor Sizzles In A Cream-Colored Bikini During Her Getaway In Saint Barthelemy

 Others expressed their admiration for the American hottie by using countless hearts and kiss emojis and by using words and phrases like, “hot as hell,” “magnificent”, and “like an angel.”
 Many fans also pointed out that her fiancé might be a great photographer but with Devon as the model, all photographs would naturally turn out to be awesome.

 One fan also pointed out that Johnny has been working as a backup photographer for years, so it’s not news.
-In response, Devon wrote that Johnny is a photographer, but he has ‘REALLY’ (her emphasis) stepped up his game lately.
+In response, Devon wrote that Johnny is a photographer, but he has “REALLY” (her emphasis) stepped up his game lately.

 Prior to posting the current picture, Devon sent pulses racing by posting several pictures wherein she was featured wearing a skimpy bikini.
 As the Inquisitr earlier reported, she put her pert derriere on full display in one of the pics and in another one, she flaunted her enviable abs which left all of her fans literally jaw-dropped.
 Both the posts amassed more than 50,000 likes in total and garnered lots of compliments.